-Projections on operations in the future will depend on Provincial government policy decisions around COVID-19 response.
+Projections on operations in the future will depend on Provincial government policy decisions around COVID-19 response and the speed at which vaccines become available.
 The expectation is that current emergency operations would continue with emphasis shifting based on provincial response.